 Like several other Norwegian dishes, the type of lefse that is served depends on the district, and recipes are often passed down through generations of families.

 The name griddle cake comes from the way lefse is cooked.
-Griddle cakes are cooked on a griddle, a large flat surface.
+Griddle cakes are cooked on a griddle or a large flat surface.

 When making a thin lefse, the dough is rolled super thin before it is cooked for a short while on the griddle.